-Vacancies for regional representatives or the Chair will be advertised by the College at least two months before the end of the office.
+All vacancies will be advertised by the College at least two months before the end of the term of office.
 Applicants for all roles will be required to submit a personal statement outlining their suitability for the role supported by a proposer and seconder.
-Regional representatives shall be elected following a ballot of Associate Members (ACPs) in good standing within the relevant region.
-The Chair shall be elected following a ballot of all Associate Members (ACPs) in good standing.
+As above, the Chair, Secretary and National representatives shall be elected following a ballot of Associate Members (ACPs) in good standing within the relevant region, whilst the remaining roles will be elected by interview process.

-- Ensure the views of Associate Members (ACPs) are communicated to the Royal College of Emergency Medicine and to disseminate information about changes to training or provision from those committees - Ensure good communication is maintained with Associate Members (ACP) - Share good practice and ideas for improvement to training and safeguard the educational needs of tACPs as far as possible - Ensure regional representation updating the ACP Forum and relevant committees on local views and opinions

-- Represent ACP and tACP views by membership of the relevant committees of the Royal College of Emergency Medicine and to ensure two-way communication between ACP Forum members and the Royal College - Provide advice and nominate representative to the Royal College and its committees on invitation - Circulate a summary of points raised after each Royal College committee meeting drawn up by the relevant representatives for review at the next ACP Forum meeting - · Provide notes of the meetings of the ACP Forum meeting - Provide regular updates on current issues via the EMJ supplement - Communicate with the regional representatives before parent committee meetings to ensure regional views and concerns are voiced and each regional representative has a duty to reply - Disseminate information about changes to ACP Credentialing to Associate Members (ACP) - Encourage social discourse and shared learning by the organisation of an annual conference open to all ACPs
+- Ensure the views of Associate Members (ACPs) are communicated to the Royal College of Emergency Medicine and to disseminate information about changes to training or provision from those committees, by actively attending and participating in meetings for which you have responsibility - Ensure good communication is maintained with Associate Members (ACP) - Share good practice and ideas for improvement to training and safeguard the educational needs of tACPs as far as possible - Ensure regional representatives update the ACP Forum and relevant committees on national views and opinions - Represent ACP and tACP views by membership of the relevant committees of the Royal College of Emergency Medicine and to ensure two-way communication between ACP Forum members and the Royal College - Provide advice and nominate representative to the Royal College and its committees on invitation - Circulate a summary of points raised after each Royal College committee meeting drawn up by the relevant representatives for review at the next ACP Forum meeting - Provide notes of the meetings of the ACP Forum meeting - Provide regular updates on current issues via the EMJ supplement - Communicate with all representatives before parent committee meetings to ensure all views and concerns are voiced and each representative has a duty to reply - Disseminate information about changes to ACP Credentialing to Associate Members (ACP) - Encourage social discourse and shared learning by the organisation of an annual conference open to all ACPs